Going Overboard

 ⏱️ Runtime & Duration

-The total runtime of Going Overboard is 97 minutes (1h 37m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Going Overboard (1989) is 97 minutes (1h 37m).
+Directed by Valerie Breiman, the film runs for 97 minutes in its complete theatrical version.

 Verdict Summary